Majority is not Needed: A Counterstrategy to Selfish Mining: Background and Related Work

 Several recent works analyze strategies that exploit the blockchain protocol to gain a bigger fraction of the revenue than their computing power.
 A major exploit is selfish mining~\cite{main}, aimed to cause honest miners (miners who are not part of the pool) to perform wasted computations on what they see as the longest chain.
 When the pool reveals its longer branch it invalidates the honest miner's blocks, wasting their resources and gaining a greater fraction of valid blocks (and revenue) than their mining power.

-Improvements to selfish mining optimize the block withholding strategy, by allowing the selfish pool to catch up with the branch maintained by the honest miners~\cite{optimal,stubborn}.
-If the selfish miners succeed in catching up with the honest miner's branch, they publish their private chain.
-Thus making the honest miners waste more resources in the long run.
-When the reward is solely transaction fee based, Carlsten {\em et al.}~\cite{transaction} introduce {\em undercutting}, a strategy where the miners actively fork the head of a chain to lure other miners to mine on top of their block.

-Detecting selfish and stubborn~\cite{stubborn} mining attacks was also introduced in the literature~\cite{detect}.
+Detecting selfish mining was also investigated~\cite{detect, detection, statistical}.
 When attacks of this type occur the amount of blocks that are mined and then discarded sharply increases.
-When all the miners are presumably honest the amount of discarded blocks is pretty low (about 1\%~\cite{stale} for Bitcoin and 6\%~\cite{uncle} for Ethereum).
+When all miners are presumably honest the amount of discarded blocks is low (about 1\% for Bitcoin~\cite{stale}).

+Selfish mining becomes profitable only after several weeks of operation~\cite{main}, providing other participants enough time to detect and potentially counter the attack before it becomes financially viable for the malicious miner.

-An interesting extension, investigated in the literature~\cite{multiC,multiUK}, involves multiple pools to attempt selfish mining simultaneously.
-Both works showed that when there are multiple selfish mining pools, each one can decrease their minimal size from 1/3~\cite{main} while still gaining more profits than their computing power.
-In addition, it was shown that the safety level, {\em i.e.}, the minimum fraction of power the honest miners must hold in order to prevent all selfish mining, remains the same regardless of the number of selfish pools~\cite{multiUK}.
-This allows us to treat several selfish pools as a single pool.
+An extension explored in the literature~\cite{multiC,multiUK} involves multiple pools attempting selfish mining simultaneously.
+It was shown that the safety level, the minimum fraction of power required by honest miners to prevent selfish mining, remains the same regardless of the number of selfish pools~\cite{multiUK}, allowing us to treat them as a single pool.

-The double-spending attack~\cite{doubSpnd} involves a simultaneous transaction execution with mining on a private branch, in which the transaction does not exist.
-To be valid, a transaction has to be accepted by a certain amount of other members, which translates to the number of blocks mined on top of the block containing the transaction.
-As with selfish mining, the attacker races the public branch.
-Once the payment has been accepted, and the private branch matches (or surpasses) the length of the public branch, the attacker publishes his branch, invalidating the branch with the original transaction.
+The double-spending attack~\cite{doubSpnd} involves executing a transaction on a private branch where the transaction is omitted.
+The attacker races against the public chain, and once the private branch surpasses or matches the public one, the attacker publishes it, invalidating the original transaction.
+When the attacker controls more than half of the total computing power, they can consistently perform double-spending, known as the {\em 51\% attack}.